yabsi/gcp-oauth-1.0-proxy/README.md

 ## Build and Deploy Steps

 The build and deploy scripts in the project are written for Bamboo CI.
-Thus, for projects deployed locally or using a different CI, the scripts should be treated as a template and should be updated to match your usage of environment variables.
+Thus, for projects deployed using a different CI, the scripts should be treated as a template and should be updated to match your usage of environment variables.
+For local deployments, run the deploy scripts in `deploy/local` instead.

 Note that the deploy script will fail if there are no AWS keys with valid IAM permissions.
 An [example policy](/deploy/policy.JSON) has been included for the lambdas.
 For your CI service (in our case, bamboo), Admin permissions must be granted for API Gateway, Cloudformation and Lambdas.